Solo-braider tutorial for the Nun’s letterbraid

 But just considering the underlying braid (and ignoring the slightly different designs of their letters), the Verbal and the Nun’s Book letterbraids are really the same doubled 5-loop ‘Spanish’ braid.

 ‘Spanish’ braids: Five loops is the minimum number needed for braiding a so-called Spanish braid.
 A spanish braid is essentially the same as what I call a “Double Braid”.
-It’s a braid in which a braider makes 2 loop transfers on the left half of the braid and 2 loop transfers on the right.
-So 4 loop transfers in each ‘row’ of braiding – twice as many as in a basic square braid.
+It’s a braid in which each braider makes 2 loop transfers with their left loops and 2 loop transfers with the right.
+Each braider makes 4 loop transfers in each ‘row’ of braiding – twice as many as a square braid.

-With only 5 loops – the minimum for a 4-transfer braid like this – the resulting structure is plain interlacing/ plain-weave.
+With only 5 loops – the minimum for a 4-transfer braid – and no turning of any of the loops, the resulting structure is two-layer (divided) plain interlacing/ plain-weave.
 “Under one, over one” across both braid layers.
+Each loop passes through only one other loop, before another loop is transferred through it.
+The four transfers create 4 ‘ridges’ – lengthwise columns of slanted ‘overs’/ stitches – along both layers of the braid.

 Fell-shapes: The 8 interlacing moves in a letterbraid are done in 1 of several possible sequences.
-Maybe the inner transfers first, outer transfers second, etc etc. There are several possible orders, all of which result in the same braid — the same threads passing over and under each other in plain-weave (with one central column of 2/2 twill, see above).
+Maybe the inner transfers first, outer transfers second, etc etc. There are several possible orders, all of which result in the same braid — the same threads passing over and under each other in plain-weave (with the minor exceptions I noted above).

 These different sequences create what Joy Boutrup refers to as different “fells” or “fell shapes”.
 Depending on the order in which you do the 8 given interlacing moves, the working edge or fell of the braided area will have a differently-shaped contour at the end of each cycle of braiding (one full ‘row’ of all the moves).

-This is sort of a superficial difference in that it only applies to the continually changing lower edge of the developing braid.
+This makes no difference to the final structure – it only applies to the continually changing lower edge of the developing braid.
 That contour changes a bit each time you transfer a loop.
 After the thumb-to-index loop transfer, the fell shape at that point is different than after the b-loop-to-c-finger transfer.
-But the braid itself that is being built by these eight given interlacing moves will end up with the exact same structure regardless of which of the several possible order of moves (and their resulting fell-shapes) the braider uses.
+But the braid itself that is being built by these eight given interlacing moves will end up with the exact same structure regardless of which of the several possible order of moves (and their their ever-shifting fell-shapes) the braider uses.

-However, color-charts for pick-up patterns, or even color set-up instructions for a ‘regular’ braided color-pattern are based on a particular order of the interlacing moves. (one or more particular orders – some differences in the sequence of moves are minor enough not to make a difference.)
+However, color-charts for pick-up patterns – just like the initial color set-ups on the fingers for an ‘automatic’ color-pattern – strongly depend on a particular order of braiding moves. (one or more particular orders – some differences in the sequence of moves are minor enough not to make a difference.)
 Doing the moves in a different order would usually require changing the color chart for a particular pattern.
 [Update: my current series of posts on Pick-up Patterning explains this a little better, I think!]

-Even with a regular braided color pattern that doesn’t involve charted color-switching (pick-up patterning), changing the order of the moves would likely require a different starting set-up arrangement of the colors of the loops.
+Even for a normal color pattern (no charts) – changing the order of the moves will (likely) require a different starting set-up arrangement of the colors of the loops in order to achieve the same color pattern.

-Even though the Nun’s book color-charts don’t work for the Verbal letterbraid and vice-versa, both 10-loop letterbraids are basically the same braid – you really could just pick whichever order of operations feels the most comfortable to you and make the same 10-loop/ 20-strand braid with either method…or even a few other orders of making those same ‘through’ and ‘around’ loop moves.
+Even though the Nun’s book color-charts don’t work for the Verbal letterbraid and vice-versa, both 10-loop braids are structurally the same braid.
+If you aren’t using the charts, you could pick whichever order of operations feels the most comfortable to you and make the same 10-loop braid with either method…or even a few other orders of making those same ‘through’ and ‘around’ loop moves.

 *Joy Boutrup’s first deduced method for turning loops: